 I can’t say enough about the rooms at Great Wolf Lodge.
 We originally booked a standard room with two queen sized beds, but when we opened our door we were surprised to find an amazing Kid Cabin suite instead.
 OH.my.goodness this room, guys.
 It was so cool.
-When you walk in there is a closet on the left, followed by a bar area/sink/fridge/etc, and on the right is the bathroom and then the kids cabin.
+When you walk in there is a closet on the left, followed by a bar area/sink/fridge/etc, and on the right is the bathroom and then the kid cabin.

-The kids cabin had a bunk bed on one side, a single bed on the other side, a table in the middle, and their own TV that played children’s programming at any time.
-It also ran bedtime stories at night, which was a super cute touch.
+The kid cabin had a bunk bed on one side, a single bed on the other side, a table in the middle, and their own TV that played children’s programming at any time.
+It also ran bedtime stories at night, which I thought was a super cute touch.
 I am SO glad we got to experience the cabins, because I had no idea that they were this amazing!
-The kids loved having their own spot, and my husband and I really enjoyed having the two areas so that we could stay up after they went to sleep.
+The kids loved having their own spot, and my husband and I really enjoyed having the two areas separate so that we could stay up after they went to sleep.